 Measurements of in-hive temperatures have already been suggested and used for monitoring honeybee colony populations.
 It was notably found that the adult and brood mass of colonies were positively correlated with the in-hive temperatures (Cook et al., 2022; Meikle et al., 2016, 2017).
+(Meikle et al., 2016, 2017; Cook et al., 2022).
 Similarly, brood mass (but not adult mass) was inversely related to the amplitude of in-hive temperatures (Meikle et al., 2017).
+These results another level of stress for honeybees and represent a cause of concerns for beekeeping activities.

-These results were obtained by including all in-hive temperatures (no pre-selection of brood temperatures-ranging between 32 and 36°C).).
-As a consequence, strict control of temperatures (low temperature variation) was indicative of colonies with brood and large temperature amplitudes were indicative of colonies with little or no brood (Meikle et al., 2017).
+were obtained by including all in-hive temperatures (no pre-selection of brood temperatures).
+As a consequence, strict control of temperatures (low temperature variation) was indicative of colonies with brood and large temperature amplitudes were indicative of colonies with little or no

+455 brood (Meikle et al., 2017).
 The fact that we obtained similar results but on brood thermoregulation (i.e. link between mean brood temperature and brood amount) is promising within the goal of estimating colony population size.
-Indeed, inIn-hive temperatures could be used as a first filter to discriminate colonies with brood from colonies with little or no brood.
-Then, analysis of brood thermoregulatory efficiency could be used in a second step to evaluate in more detail the state of colonies with a relatively high amount of brood.
-The greater the brood temperature-homeostasis, the largermore the colony would behave brood (as indicated by our results).
-By splitting colonies into size categories, we effectively found that large-colonies with a large amount of brood had significantly betterhigher brood thermoregulationtemperature than small colonies.
-However, when looking at the boxplot and density plot of colony size categories according to their thermoregulatory levels (Figure 5, Appendix S2 Figure S4), it was only possible to state that a temperature below 33.834.5°C was not indicative of large colonies in our dataset (> 27,225 adult bees or > 27,225(colonies with more than 20,401 brood cells were unlikely).
+In-hive temperatures could be used as a first filter to discriminate colonies with brood from colonies with little or no brood.
+Then, analysis of brood thermoregulatory efficiency effectiveness could be used in a second step to evaluate in more detail 460 the state of colonies with a relatively high amount of brood.
+The greater the brood temperature, the more the colony would have brood (as indicated by our results).
+By splitting colonies into size categories, we effectively found that colonies with a large amount of brood had significantly higher brood temperature than small colonies.
+However, when looking at the boxplot and density plot of colony size categories according to their thermoregulatory levels (Figure 5, Appendix S2 Figure 465 S4), it was only possible to state that a temperature below $34.5^{\circ}$ C was not indicative of large colonies in our dataset (colonies with more than 20,401 brood cells were unlikely).
 While in-hive temperatures can easily discriminate colonies with brood from colonies with almost no brood, a higher level of colony-size discrimination was not possible when focusing on brood temperatures.